NZPRIME/NZ-SCHOOL-MANAGEMENT-SYSTEM/README.md

-A School Management System (SMS) is a software application designed to streamline and automate various administrative tasks within a school.
+A School Management System (SMS) using python and sql.